Skip to main content

 -Default Boolean Value

-Advanced Zero Key Record OptionsToggle: True/False
+Advanced Zero Key Record OptionsToggle: True or False

 True: Select Columns and the default value of the column for zero key record